dfinity/portal/docs/references/ic-interface-spec.md

 ### Reject codes {#reject-codes}

 An API request or inter-canister call that is pending in the IC will eventually result in either a *reply* (indicating success, and carrying data) or a *reject* (indicating an error of some sorts).
-A reject contains a *rejection code* that classifies the error and a hopefully helpful *reject message* string.
+A reject contains a *reject code* that classifies the error and a hopefully helpful *reject message* string.

-Rejection codes are member of the following enumeration:
+Reject codes are member of the following enumeration:

 -   `SYS_FATAL` (1): Fatal system error, retry unlikely to be useful.